AcademySoftwareFoundation/rawtoaces/README.md

 	$ rawtoaces --mat-method 2

 `libraw` also provides a few other methods for calculating white balance, including averaging the entire image, averaging a specified box within the image, or explicitly specifying the white balance gain factors to be used.
 These options can be utilized by using `--wb-method [2-4]` as desired.

+## Known Issues

+For a lise of currently known issues see the [issues list](https://github.com/ampas/rawtoaces/issues) in github.
+Please add any issue found to the github list.

 ## License